eshalina/Udacity-project3/README.md.txt

 * A text editor, like _VS Code_ or _Atom_.
 * A terminal application (_Terminal_ on _Mac_ and _Linux_ or _Cygwin_ on _Windows_).

+### **How the program works:**
+The code takes in raw input to create an interactive experience that answers questions about the dataset.
+The experience is interactive as the user's input determines the output.
+There are four questions that will change the answers:

+* Which city would you like to review?
+Chicago, New York City or Washington?
+* Which month would you like to view?
+January, February, March, April, June or 'all'?
+* What day would you like to see?
+Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or 'all'?

+The answers to the questions above will determine the city and timeframe on which you'll do data analysis.
+After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.
 ## Evaluated Statistics
 ### 1 Popular times of travel (i.e., month, day of week and hour of day)
 ### 2 Popular stations and trip